complex-ai-lab/epi-diff-abm-dev/README.md

 ## How to run

 ### Step 1: Data Preparation
-In this step, we generate synthetic populations and mobility networks by combining real-world demographic and epidemiological data.
+In this step, we generate synthetic populations and mobility networks by combining real-world time series demographic and epidemiological data.

 **What we are generating:**
 *   **Synthetic Populations**: We use US Census data (household size, age, and occupation distributions) to create a set of digital agents that statistically match the demographic profile of a target county.